NatalieShuklin/URL-Fetcher/README.md

 Access the application via http://localhost:3000 in your web browser.

 **Front-End Testing (React with Jest and React Testing Library)**
-- found in repo
+- found in App.test.js

 **Back-End Testing (Node.js with Jest and Supertest)**
-- found in repo
+- found in server.test.js